What is OSFED?

 Eating disorders can be experienced by the person as helping them to function by numbing their emotions, providing distraction or a sense of accomplishment, helping them to feel in control, and can form a part of a person’s sense of who they are.

-Australians are living with an eating disorder, that is 4% of the population.
-The Butterfly Foundation (2012) “Paying the Price; the economic and social impact of eating disorders”
+Australians are living with an eating disorder, which is 4.45% of the population.
+The Butterfly Foundation (2024): “Paying the Price, Second Edition: The economic and social impact of eating disorders in Australia”

 Australians are currently living with Anorexia Nervosa